 I referenced this briefly in bullet #40, but it’s worth revisiting in more detail here.
 This is a subject that’s been hotly debated over the years, but the most recent data seems to suggest that organic click-through rates (the percentage of people who see your entry in SERPs and click through to your site) does have a direct and significant bearing on the ranking of your site.
 For example, if you have higher-than-average CTRs, you’ll have a tendency to move higher in rankings; still, this is hard to measure because of the correlation between ranking and CTRs.
 Still, optimizing for higher CTRs is sure to be a benefit to you even if they didn’t have an impact on domain authority, so do what you can to encourage more people to click through to your pages with compelling, unique language.
 You can affect your CTR in search results by testing your title tags and meta description tags for each of your pages.

 Google doesn’t like to find broken links on your site.
 If you have a link that points to an external source that source no longer exists (ie, it’s a 404 error page), it’s not a good user experience.
 It could also mean either your linked source wasn’t effective or worthwhile enough to stick around, or you don’t update your content frequently enough to keep it relevant.
 These aren’t good things.
 Take the time to occasionally comb through your old material and find any links that are broken; then, replace them with more modern, live equivalents.
 There are tools that can help with this, such as Screaming Frog.
+For more information on this topic, please visit our comprehensive guide to broken link building.

 This is a way of categorizing your content, but on a smaller scale.
 With categories, you’ll select one or two big-picture themes in which your content topic fits.
 With tags, you’ll be selecting a number of different descriptors—sometimes into the double-digits—to assist in categorizing the blog post for searches.
 This is a key opportunity to tag relevant content with your target keywords—be sure to include multiple synonyms and variations if you have room.